Skip to main content

 I invite you to spend some time with this process, and choose a word of guidance for the year.

-• feel into how you want to with with it - is there an affirmation?
+• Feel into how you want to work with your word - is there an affirmation?

 • A color?